hyperstack-org/hyperstack/docs/authorization-policies.md

 If the block returns a truthy value access will be allowed, otherwise if the block returns a falsy value or raises an exception, access will be denied.

-In the below examples we assume that your user model responds to `admin?` but this is not built into HyperMesh.
+In the below examples we assume that your user model responds to `admin?` but this is not built into Hyperloop.

 ```ruby
 class TodoPolicy